Breast implant associated anaplastic large cell lymphoma (BIA-ALCL)

 Information for patients

-The most common symptom for people with BIA-ALCL around breast implants, is fluid collecting around the implant (‘late’ seroma).
+The most common symptom for people with BIA-ALCL around breast implants is fluid collecting around the implant (‘late’ seroma).
 You might notice a fairly quick, but painless, increase in size of the affected breast, usually over a few weeks.
 In some cases, it can affect both sides at the same time.

 Most cases have happened years after surgery.
-Very rarely BIA-ALCL has been found when a lump develops next to an implant, or within the tough fibrous tissue that can build up around an implant (called a capsule).
+Very rarely BIA-ALCL has been found when a lump develops next to an implant, or in the tough fibrous tissue that can build up around an implant (called a capsule).

-The European Commission’s Scientific Committee on Health, Environmental and Emerging Risks (SCHEER) final opinion on BIA-ALCL reports the occurrence of BIA-ALCL is uncommon.
 However, it is important that you know about the risks if you already have, or are considering having, breast implants.
 If you develop a seroma, a breast lump or swelling around your implant more than a year after having the breast implant, you should ask your implanting surgeon for advice.
-Also tell your GP who may need to refer you to your local NHS Breast Care service.
+Also tell your GP, who may need to refer you to your local NHS breast care service.

 Before you have breast implant surgery, it is important that you talk with your surgeon to discuss the benefits and risks as part of a shared decision-making process.
 You should make sure that you understand the risks involved before giving your informed consent** to the treatment option that is right for you.
 The MHRA recommends that prospective individuals are provided with information about breast implant surgery and possible complications either in written format or via an online link to information sheets jointly written by the Association of Breast Surgery (ABS), British Association of Aesthetic Plastic Surgeons (BAAPS) and the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS).
 These associations are some of our clinical stakeholders.
 They aim to increase understanding of their field, share learnings, inform patients and align with our patient safety goals.